-The resurrection of the dead is one of the principle doctrines of Christianity -— in particular the resurrection of Jesus Christ from the grave.
-Seeking to refute Christianity, infidels and modernists have fabricated numerous stories in en attempt to explain ‘away the empty tomb and deny the resurrection of Christ.
-Their attempts are totally unbelievable and would be humorous if not so serious a subject.
+The resurrection of the dead is one of the principle doctrines of Christianity — in particular the bodily resurrection of Jesus Christ from the grave.
+Seeking to refute Christianity, infidels and modernists have fabricated numerous stories in attempts to explain away the empty tomb and deny the resurrection of Christ.
+Their attempts are totally unbelievable and would be humorous if not attached to so serious a subject.
 Their ludicrous concoctions take more faith than simply believing that a miraculous event took place.
 The empty tomb cannot satisfactorily be explained except on the basis of a resurrection.
 Let us look at the four most common theories used to “explain” the empty tomb.

 THE DISCIPLES STOLE THE BODY

 This is the oldest explanation, invented by the priests and elders.
-The appearance of other explanations is sufficient to prove that it was never quite satisfactory.
+The appearance of alternate explanations provide sufficient proof that it was never quite satisfactory.

 The disciples were not the sort of people who would do such a thing.
 This would have been deliberate fraud on their part and cannot be reconciled to their character, doctrine, and behavior in later life.
 It unreasonable to suppose that not one of them, even under torture and threat of death, ever admitted to any deception.

 The account of the soldiers is completely contradictory.
 Can we believe that all of the professional guards sent to secure the tomb would be asleep at one time?
 And if they were asleep, how would they know what happened to the body?
 The story actually incriminated the soldiers, and if it had been true, the priests would have been the first to seek their punishment!